narrative-similarity-task/narrative-similarity-task.github.io/task-details.md

 Make sure to fulfill all these requirements:
 - Have a file for each track you are participating in (you can deselect either one on the upload page)
-- Both files need to be at the root level of the zip file
+- Each file needs to be at the root level of the zip file
-- The order in the files must correspond to that in our provided data
+- The order in the files must correspond to the order in the provided data
 - For Track A, your labels need to be in the "text_a_is_closer" property of each line
-- For Track B, you may either place your embeddings as a list in the `embeddings` property or provide a numpy serialized file.
+- For Track B, you may either place your embeddings as a list of floats in the `embeddings` property or provide a numpy serialized file.

-The [baseline systems](https://github.com/narrative-similarity-task/semeval-2026-task-4-baselines) document a possible way to create the data.
+The [baseline systems](https://github.com/narrative-similarity-task/semeval-2026-task-4-baselines) showcase a possible way to create the data.

 In the upload form, make sure to specify:
 1. the type of method your system is using in each track.